This page describes Spanner error codes and recommended actions to

 - There is high CPU usage on the Spanner node.
 If you suspect that your request is causing high CPU usage, then you can use the CPU utilization metrics to investigate the issue.

 - There might be hotspots, which increase the processing time of the request.
-If you suspect that your request is causing hotspots, then you can use the Key Visualizer to investigate the issue.
+If you suspect that your request is causing hotspots, refer to Find hotspots in your database to investigate the issue.
+For more information, see Key Visualizer.

 The flow control mechanism is supported by the following client libraries: